 Ancient Maya City and Protected Tropical Forests of Calakmul, Campeche (2002)

 This particular listing in the UNESCO World Heritage Sites in Mexico includes those in the central and southern part of the Yucatan Peninsula.
-The site features important city in the Mayan civilization – Calakmul.
+The site features an important city in the Mayan civilization – Calakmul.
 This city is located deep within the forest of Tierras Bajas and played a vital role in shaping the history of this region for over 12 centuries.
 To this day, the ruins and well-preserved structures in the city provide a vivid picture of the way the Mayans lived during that time.

 Franciscan Missions in the Sierra Gorda (2003)